platformsh/platformsh-docs/sites/upsun/src/manage-resources/adjust-resources.md

 - **Manual commands:**

-Run he `resources:set` command using the following CLI options:
+Run the `resources:set` command using the following CLI options:

 | CLI option        | Description                     |
 | ----------------- | --------------------------------|